jinest001/VHDL/README.md

 All projects were executed on the ZYBO Z7 board.

-Information about the project's demo video can be found on the personal Study blog https://blog.naver.com/jinest
+Information about the project can be found on the personal learning blog. https://blog.naver.com/jinest